 And this barcode will be used for you to connect your DNA sample and your Home DNA account.

-So, this does mean that you will need a computer in order to see your results.
+So, this does mean that you will need a computer to see your results.

-You will also need to fill in a questionnaire which asks questions about your maternal and paternal ancestry.
+You will also need to fill in a questionnaire that asks questions about your maternal and paternal ancestry.